Looking For Tips On How To Get Pregnant Fast? Here's What You Should Know

 - Curb caffeine (less than 200 milligrams a day — or about one to two cups of 6 to 8 ounces of coffee each day, max)

-- Don’t overdo strenuous exercise (Intense exercise of more than five hours a week may cause decreased ovulation)
+- Don’t overdo strenuous exercise (Intense exercise of more than five hours a week may cause decreased ovulation).
+Exercise is essential but if you’re trying to get preggers, cool it with the super intense workouts.
+You should still work out but not like you’re training for the Olympics.

 Though no guarantee eating well, moving regularly, and getting enough sleep will help you get pregnant faster, it definitely won’t hurt your chances.
 This can also include taking a prenatal vitamin or multivitamin containing folic acid or eating food rich in the vitamin, like dark green leafy vegetables, broccoli, fortified bread and cereals, beans, citrus fruits, and orange juice.